ChrSchu90/MullvadProxyGateway/README.md

 > The name “Mullvad” is solely used to indicate the use and requirement of their services.
 > All trademarks and service names belong to their respective owners.

+## 🚀 One tunnel.
+Every Mullvad location.

-The **Mullvad Proxy Gateway** transforms a single Mullvad WireGuard connection into a containerized SOCKS5 proxy platform.
+The **Mullvad Proxy Gateway** transforms a single Mullvad WireGuard connection into a containerized SOCKS5 proxy platform with proxies to every Mullvad city worldwide.

 Instead of running multiple VPN clients, this container establishes one secure WireGuard tunnel into the Mullvad network and exposes dedicated SOCKS5 endpoints for every available Mullvad city worldwide.
 Route traffic from any device